General Contractor Invoice Template with Change Orders

 Example: progress invoice with change orders

-Here is a sample general contractor progress invoice.
+Here is a sample general contractor progress invoice from start to finish.

 Contract summary